oniaom/weywot/Pop_OS_Dual_Boot.md

 1. Give Pop's ESP a drive letter (this will be changed after some more work is done)
 2. Run the ```bcdboot``` command

-For the first part, you cannot do it using Windows Disk Management, so you will need the command line (as administrator)
+For the first part, you can't do it using Windows Disk Management, so you will need the command line (as administrator)

 ~~~
 diskpart